Evidlo/prelim/main.typ

   == Emission Model

-    In order to recover a hydrogen density distribution from radiance measurements, it is necessary to mathematically model the process by which Lyman-α photons travel through the exosphere and scatter.
+    In order to recover a hydrogen density distribution from radiance measurements, it is necessary to mathematically model the process by which Lyman-α photons propagate through the exosphere and enter the camera.
     This is known as an emission model and is a central component of tomographic retrieval algorithms.

-    Numerically modelling the physics of radiative transfer is a computationally complex task, as photons entering the atmosphere usually scatter multiple times in several locations, creating complicated interactions between distant portions of the exosphere.
-However, in regions of the atmosphere where hydrogen is sparse (known as the _optically thin_ regime), it is possible to assume photons scatter only once without significant loss of accuracy, simplifying computational requirements and implementation complexity of the emission model.
+    Numerically modelling the physics of radiative transfer is a computationally complex task, as photons entering the atmosphere usually scatter multiple times in several locations, creating complicated interdependencies between distant portions of the exosphere.
+However, in regions of the atmosphere where hydrogen is sparse (known as the _optically thin_ regime #rt([FIXME: citation])), it is possible to assume photons scatter only once without significant loss of accuracy, simplifying computational requirements and implementation complexity of the emission model.

     Anderson and Hord Jr. @opticaldepththin, define the optically thin regime as starting when $tau <= 0.1$, where optical depth $tau$ is a measure of #rt([FIXME: optical depth description]).

-    With these assumptions, the radiance measured by the spacecraft is proportional to a volume integral of the total mass of hydrogen present in the atmosphere within the #gls("FOV") of a particular pixel, given by
+    With these assumptions, the radiance measured by the spacecraft is proportional to a volume integral of the total mass of hydrogen present in the atmosphere within the #gls("FOV") of a particular pixel, given by photon radiance

     // knlown as a #gls("LOS"), an example of the Fredholm integral of the first kind.